smbilal/CourseProject/CodeBook.md

 >The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 >'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+> The prefix 't' is used to denote time domain signals and 'f' to represent frequency domain signals.

 >tbodyacc-xyz
 >tgravityacc-xyz